 The role of the confirmation panel

 It is the role of the panel to determine:

-- the candidate has developed a viable higher degree by research project,
+- the probationary candidate has developed a viable higher degree by research project,

-- made satisfactory progress within the probationary period.
+- that satisfactory progress has been made within the probationary period.

-- is deemed to have the competency to complete the degree requirements within the preferred period of three years - in compliance with FedUni Regulation 5.1 - Part C, PhD Section 12, or Part E, Masters Degree (Research)
+- the probationary candidate is deemed to have the competency to complete the degree requirements within the minimum candidature submission time frame, in compliance with FedUni Regulation 5.1 - Part C, PhD Section 12, or Part E, Masters Degree (Research)

 The panel will consist of the following: